chdavalas/distributed_noisy_seeds/README.md

 # Motivation
-1.Graph data which represent social netowrks are massive therefore the computations required from percolation graph matching can become prohibitive even for contemporary hardware.
+* Graph data which represent social netowrks are massive therefore the computations required from percolation graph matching can become prohibitive even for contemporary hardware.